jwellner/www.wllnr.nl/src/content/pages/about.md

 I am Jeroen Wellner, born may 13th 1979, living in Utrecht in The Netherlands.
 I am a passionate amateur road cyclist ([add me on Strava](https://www.strava.com/athletes/461379)) and web developer.

 ## Work
 I make my living as a Freelance (front end) developer at my own consultancy firm Wellner Consultancy BV.
-With over 20 years experience, I help clients like [Centraal Beheer Achmea](https://www.centraalbeheer.nl), [Agis zorgverzekeringen](http://www.agisweb.nl), [Rijkswaterstaat](http://www.rijkswaterstaat.nl) and many more, to build cool things for the Internet.
+With over 20 years experience, I help clients like [Centraal Beheer Achmea](https://www.centraalbeheer.nl), [WCC Smart Search & Match](https://www.wcc-group.com/), [Agis zorgverzekeringen](http://www.agisweb.nl), [Rijkswaterstaat](http://www.rijkswaterstaat.nl) and many more, to build cool things for the Internet.

 ## Technology stack
 I love trying new technologies.
 Below is a list of technologies I currently like to work with (no particular order).